Kapendev/parin/TOUR.md

 void drawDebugTileInfo(int tileWidth, int tileHeight, Vec2 screenPoint, Camera camera = Camera(), DrawOptions options = DrawOptions(), bool isLogging = false);
 ```

-Functions such as `drawTextureArea(Rect area, ...)` that don't take a texture or font will use `defaultTexture` and `defaultFont` for drawing.
-To change the defaults, use the `setDefaultTexture` and `setDefaultFont` functions.
 To change the default filtering mode for textures, fonts or viewports, call `setDefaultFilter`.

 ### Draw Options